Kenny2github/skule-bylaws/policies/policy-on-complaints.md

 ---
-revdate: March 30, 2026 by the Board of Directors
+revdate: June 25, 2026 by the Board of Directors
 title: Policy Number "2013-02-01"
 pdf: policies/Policy-on-Complaints
 subtitle: Policy on Complaints